EasonShi0624/EasonShi0624.github.io/_pages/about.md

 #### 2.1 Theoretical Vibrational IR Spectra from Time-Correlation Functions

-Time-correlation functions and ab initio molecular dynamics in both gas and condensed phases reveal the vibrational IR spectra of uracil and its photo-relaxation intermediates, highlighting solvation effects.
+Time-correlation functions and ab initio molecular dynamics in both gas and condensed phases reveal the vibrational IR spectra of uracil and its photo-relaxation intermediates, highlighting the role of solvation effects in the process.

 #### 2.2 Umbrella Sampling Free-Energy Study with a Planarity Descriptor

-To explain the multiple relaxation timescales observed in uracil intermediates, Siyu Li (University of Oxford) and I designed a molecular planarity descriptor and employed umbrella sampling to construct the free-energy profile of the transition process.
+To explain the multiple relaxation timescales observed in uracil intermediates, Siyu Li (University of Oxford) and I worked on a molecular planarity descriptor and will employ umbrella sampling to construct the free-energy profile of the transition process.

 ### 3. Nuclear Quantum Effects in Anion Exchange Membrane Fuel Cells

 **Supervisor:** Mark E. Tuckerman <br>
 **Keywords:** Electrochemistry · Path Integral Molecular Dynamics (PIMD) · Machine Learning <br>

-Anion exchange membrane (AEM) fuel cells promise efficient, flexible energy storage, yet their electrolytes often suffer from limited hydrogen transport.
+Anion exchange membrane (AEM) fuel cells promise efficient and flexible energy storage and conversion, yet their electrolytes often suffer from limited hydrogen transportation.
 Deep eutectic solvents (DES) offer tunable hydrogen-bond networks and high stability.
 By pairing PIMD simulations with machine-learning potentials, we efficiently capture nuclear quantum effects (NQE) to screen candidate electrolytes.

 ### 4. Representation Learning with a Lightweight Convolutional Neural Network

 **Supervisor:** Shengjie Wang <br>
 **Keywords:** Machine Learning · Computer Vision · Feature Extraction <br>

 Modern vision systems depend on high-quality learned features, and convolutional neural networks (CNNs) provide a powerful way to extract hierarchical image structures.
 In this project, I developed a lightweight CNN-based autoencoder to learn representations from a fusion image dataset, evaluating performance using reconstruction loss and recognition accuracy.
-Techniques such as batch normalization, residual connections, self-attention, and data augmentation enhanced the model's results.
+Techniques such as batch normalization, residual connections, self-attention, and data augmentation are included to enhanced the performance.

-This work, completed for the final competition of CSCI-SHU 360 Machine Learning, received a full score and ranked in the top 20%.
+This work was for the final competition of CSCI-SHU 360 Machine Learning.
+It received a full score and ranked in the top 15%.
 Code is available on
 <strong style="color: #4b6aa1;">
   <a href="https://github.com/EasonShi0624/25Spring_Machine_Learning" style="color: #4b6aa1; text-decoration: none;">GitHub</a>
 </strong>.